kesh-lang/kesh/examples.md

 }
 ```

-Blocks return the value of the last line, so can be used to produce a value within a local scope.
+Blocks return the value of the last line, and can be used to produce a value within a local scope.

 ```lua
 answer: {